What To Do When Involved in a Car Accident

 You should get information about the other driver such as their name, address, and insurance information.
 You should also obtain the name and addresses of any witnesses to the accident and tell the officer that you would like the incident number so that you can get an accident report later on.

 Speak only to the police and tell them only the facts about what happened so that the officer can reach a conclusion.
 It is important to go to the hospital after the accident, since you might be having an adrenaline rush and not feel the symptoms of your injury.
 Make sure and inform the doctor of all of your symptoms including any unusual feelings like disorientation or nausea.

 If you have been in a serious auto accident, then you need to contact an Alabama Auto Accident Lawyer as soon as possible.
-Call our lawyers today at (205) 201-1789 for a free consultation.
+Our lawyers can meet you in one of our locations in Birmingham, Montgomery, Huntsville, or Anniston.

 Around 64,000 pedestrians are injured and about 5,000 are killed in traffic related auto accidents each year in the United States.
 On average, a pedestrian is injured in a traffic accident every 8 minutes, and fatally injured every 111 minutes.
 The number of pedestrian deaths resulting from traffic related auto accidents has steadily declined since 1975, but the fact remains that there are still far too many annually.

 Some ways to help slow these injuries are through engineering measures to reduce vehicle speeds in urban areas and to increase the visibility of pedestrians such as increasing the intensity of roadway lighting.
 Some of the most common causes of these injuries are driver negligence by failing to observe speed limit or other traffic signs, and non-attentive or pre-occupied drivers.
 Texting and driving is a very dangerous activity that causes many drivers to become pre-occupied by taking their eyes off the road.